By Staff writer

 The contract for the new lightbulbs is for five years, and the intellectual property rights will be divided equally between Dubai Municipality and Phillips Lighting.

-The manufacturing and supply of lamps will start in March 2017, and will be available in four models, both in cool daylight and warm white colours.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The manufacturing and supply of lamps will start in March 2017, and will be available in four models, both in cool daylight and warm white colours.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.